-- 1. M-ERA.NET's philosophy is to have RRI as an integrated part of the project involving all project participants. - 2.
+- M-ERA.NET's philosophy is to have RRI as an integrated part of the project involving all project participants. - 2.
 Developing a shared understanding of the project's RRI aspects as early as possible is important.
-With 'RRI aspects' we mean implications or characteristics of your research that touch up societal and ethical values.
+With 'RRI aspects 'we mean implications or characteristics of your research that touch upon environmental, societal and ethical values.
 This implies having conversations about their importance and potential actions to address RRI aspects.
-Such understanding will evolve in a learning process that should be encouraged throughout the project.

-3. Considering RRI related issues and acting upon them, must be done as a crosscutting part of the project or a separate work package.
-RRI in the project needs to be coordinated.
+Such understanding will evolve in a learning process that should be encouraged throughout the project. - 3.
+Considering RRI-related issues and acting upon them, must be done as a cross-cutting part of the project or a separate work package.
+RRI in the project needs to be coordinated and should have a lead.